 "How about off your shoulders?"
 I suggest hopefully.

-"I know, the park!" he exclaims, ignoring me.
+"I know, the park!" he exclaims.
 I sigh and wince.
 There is a cramp forming in my back.
 This position can't be good for me.

 I'm wondering what I did in my past life to deserve this.

 (I know the answer to that.)

 I furrow my brow and look down at the Sennen Ring dangling from my neck, swaying with each step Jounouchi takes.

 I blush at the strange looks we're getting now.
 I can't believe Jounouchi's doing this.
 I think I'm going to die from the strain of having all the people watching, not looking away.
 I wouldn't be surprised if a reporter's van pulls up and takes pictures to put us on the world news.

 Earlier today it was proven that the lunch food in Domino High and many others throughout the country is indeed drugged.
 The pathogen in the strange and questionably edible concoctions fed to the children has been proved to invoke random phases of insanity.
 Local physicians have been alerted and a vaccine is underway.

 "You know," I say as we enter the grassy clearing of the nearby city park, "it's a good thing I look like a girl and all.
 Otherwise someone might, you know, think we're gay or something…."